 — updated Aug 4, 2021

 ISA Women’s History Month event showcases women worldwide

 Inspiring women took center stage during the International Student Alliance’s Global Celebration of Women’s History Month.

-On March 24, thirty five students and adults seized the opportunity to share stories about women who inspire them, whether a prominent figure or someone important in their personal lives
+On March 24, 2021, thirty-five students and adults seized the opportunity to share stories about women who inspire them, whether a prominent figure or someone important in their personal lives

 The profiles ran the gamut, with fascinating segments about scientists, teachers, and activists — even a random stranger — who have made their mark on the world.
 There were also more than a few amazing moms recognized for juggling careers and children and inspiring their amazing daughters!

 Lucy ’23 began with a presentation on Dr. Lillian Moller Gilbreth, a pioneer in workplace efficiency and the first woman elected to the National Academy of Engineering.
 “It’s hard to imagine one person could do so much in one lifetime,” Lucy said.

 Kathleen ’22 and Phuong ’22 added to the inspiration with the story of Lê Thị Quỳnh Mai, a scientist who has led the incredibly successful charge against COVID-19 in Vietnam.
 Both Kathleen and Phuong drew inspiration from Mai’s work as an exceptional scientist while also raising a family.